 Name and number each shot and use your animatic to work out each shot's duration. eg. SHOT-01_Outside house [8 seconds].

 STEP 6 - ANIMATE

 Before you start animating: Think about WHO your character is.
 Are they young or old, athletic or weak, heavy or slight?
 HOW do they feel in this moment?
 Happy or angry, calm or freaked out?
 Act out the action.
 Feel the rhythm in the timing.
 Work out which part is fast and which bit is slow.
 Look at your storyboard again and roughly plan your poses on paper.
 Note which poses are held the longest.
 Now you are ready - go animate! *Tip: It helps a lot to record your acting and study the timing.

 As you complete each shot, test it by inserting it into your animatic edit.
 Keep building your edit until you've replaced all your storyboard frames with animated shots.

 Star Wars creator George Lucas says that 'sound is half of the experience' so take time to get your sound just right.
 Replace your rough animatic audio with carefully considered recordings of voices, sound effects and music that will best communicate your story.

-When you’re finished your final film, upload it to YouTube and then share your animation with our Facebook group, to stand a chance to win a Wacom drawing tablet and have your animation screened at the 2020 Cape Town International Animation Festival in partnership with Comic Con Cape Town.
+When you’re finished your final film, upload it to YouTube and then share your animation with our Facebook group, to stand a chance to have your animation screened at the 2020 Cape Town International Animation Festival in partnership with Comic Con Cape Town.
 More info here.